 BOB: "But my heart has, a thousand times!"

-Returning to the series after Bob Traps a Wolf, Angie Dickinson deservedly gets this episode's slow burning centerpiece--a date with Bob inside his studio ("I want you all to myself") that takes eleven screen minutes to reach a payoff that proves to be worth the wait.
-Her Milly Davis is a literal smoker (surprised Winston didn't get an extra plus in the dialogue) who inspires the painstaking specificity to get back in her good graces.
-Angie was interestingly brunette in both BOBs.
+Returning to the series after Bob Traps a Wolf, Angie Dickinson deservedly gets this episode's slow burning centerpiece--a date with Bob inside his studio ("I want you all to myself") taking eleven screen minutes to reach a payoff that proves to be worth the wait.
+Her Milly Davis is a literal smoker (surprised Winston didn't get an extra plug in the dialogue) who inspires the painstaking specificity to get back in her good graces.
+Angie was interestingly brunette in both her BOBs.

 While the future POLICE WOMAN is far more recognizable to 2021 eyes, the other object of Bob's desire was likely more notable in 1958.
 KEN MURRAY SHOW icon Laurie Anders ("I like the wiiide open spayces!") came out of retirement at 35 to play Janice Tuttle, her first role since the Murray-produced vehicle THE MARSHAL'S DAUGHTER (her only film).
 The curvy blonde is just as sexy and more expressive than in her deadpan MURRAY appearances.
 Her many talents included dancing, martial arts, and jujitsu, but acting wasn't high on that list.
 She's very funny here though, and returned in the season finale, Bob's Forgotten Fiancee.
 Score another one for director Cummings, who simmers this imaginatively structured script to a satisfying boil.

 WHO WAS BLOCKING?